jogoodma/homology-explorer/docs/proposal.md

 ## Motivation

-The exact definition of what constitutes an ortholgous or paralogous pair of genes has been an active area of study for decades^[needs citation].
+The exact definition of what constitutes an ortholgous or paralogous pair of genes has been an active area of study for decades^[Koonin EV.
+Orthologs, paralogs, and evolutionary genomics.
+Annu Rev Genet.
+2005;39:309-38. doi: 10.1146/annurev.genet.39.073003.114725.
+PMID: 16285863.].
 Over this time, many orthology prediction algorithms have been developed, making it difficult for researchers to select one over the other.
 To address this issue a meta-orthology tool called [DIOPT](https://www.flyrnai.org/diopt)^[Hu Y, Flockhart I, Vinayagam A, Bergwitz C, Berger B, Perrimon N, Mohr SE.
 An integrative approach to ortholog prediction for disease-focused and other functional studies.
 BMC Bioinformatics.
 2011 Aug 31;12:357. doi: 10.1186/1471-2105-12-357.
 PMID: 21880147; PMCID: PMC3179972.] was developed by the Perrimon lab at Harvard Medical School.
 DIOPT takes the approach of aggregating as many orthology and paralogy algorithm prediction results as possible and presenting all to the end user when a search for one or more genes is conducted.
 Each homologous pair of genes is scored according to the number of algorithms that have predicted their evolutionary relationship.
-The tool allows users to enter one or more genes and view results in a tabular format.
+The DIOPT tool allows users to enter one or more genes and view results in a tabular format.

 While useful, this functionality fails to convey the relationships between the genes being queried within a species, relationships to orthologous genes in other species, and paralogous genes in a visual manner.
 Herein, we propose the development of a network visualization tool that will allow researchers to explore these relationships, filter based on species, algorithm scores, or other attributes, and easily link out to primary source databases for additional information.

 ### Related Work

 To date, the presentation of results from DIOPT have been limited to tabular HTML results or downloadable tab separated files^[Alliance of Genome Resources Consortium.
 Harmonizing model organism data in the Alliance of Genome Resources.
 Genetics.
 2022 Apr 4;220(4):iyac022. doi: 10.1093/genetics/iyac022.
 PMID: 35380658; PMCID: PMC8982023.] ^[Gramates LS, Agapite J, Attrill H, Calvi BR, Crosby MA, Dos Santos G, Goodman JL, Goutte-Gattat D, Jenkins VK, Kaufman T, Larkin A, Matthews BB, Millburn G, Strelets VB; the FlyBase Consortium.
 FlyBase: a guided tour of highlighted features.
 Genetics.
 2022 Apr 4;220(4):iyac035. doi: 10.1093/genetics/iyac035.
 PMID: 35266522; PMCID: PMC8982030.].
-Other resources that do offer a more visual presentation of homology data don't offer the meta analysis that DIOPT
+Other resources that do offer a more visual presentation of homology data only display the results of a single prediction algorithm and don't offer the meta analysis that DIOPT does.

 # Project Proposal

 Herein, we propose the development of a network visualization tool that will allow researchers to explore these relationships, filter based on species, algorithm scores, or other attributes, and easily link out to primary source databases for additional information.
-Below are discussed details of the technical approach to accomplish this task and a project Road Map to outline key milestones and goals throughout the project duration.
+Below are details of the technical approach to accomplish this task and a project Road Map to outline key milestones and goals throughout the project duration.

 ## Technical Approach